A guide to IRCS imaging exposure times

 Saturation magnitudes

 The time it takes for a source to saturate is obviously dependent on the seeing, which can be extremely good on Mauna Kea.
-The following exposures times should therefore be considered as a guide, and are based on 0.3'' seeing for the 52 mas pixel scale, and Adaptive Optics for the 20 mas pixel scale.
+The following exposures times should therefore be considered as a guide, which are based on 0.3'' seeing for the 52 mas pixel scale, and Adaptive Optics for the 20 mas pixel scale.
+These information are based on no-AO data.

 52 mas pixel scale